VMware Horizon Cloud Service with Hosted Infrastructure Deployment Considerations

 Administering the Horizon Cloud Service Environment

-You can provision desktops and RDSH desktops and applications, in addition to App Volumes applications, through the Horizon Cloud Service Administration Console.
+You can provision desktops and RDSH desktops and applications through the Horizon Cloud Service Administration Console.
 You can configure settings for two factor authentication and Active Directory, manage desktop and application entitlements, deploy and update instant and traditional clone images, monitor and observe system and desktop health, and obtain usage and administrative task reports through the web interface.

 Managing Desktop and RDSH Server Images